open-source-tabletop/cadence-wargame-system/pages/core-rules.md

 #### Choosing A Mission

-The first step in setting up your game is to choose a mission to play.
-Every game of Cadence is played using a mission that provides a set of parameters that outline the setup of your board, the length of the game, the victory conditions for the battle, and other relevant information.
-There are 3 basic missions included in the Advanced Rules sections with more available from modules, you should also feel free to create your own.
+Choose a mission that outlines the setup of your board, game length, victory conditions, and other relevant information.
+You can use one of the 3 basic missions provided or create your own.
+More missions may be available from game modules.

 #### Set Up Terrain

-Your chosen mission may include some guidance on setting up your terrain but most will allow you to set up your terrain from your collection as you see fit.
-Try to include a mix of terrain such as large line of sight blocking elements and smaller, cover-providing scatter pieces.
-If one player sets up all the terrain, then the other player should be provided an opportunity to modify the setup.
+Set up your terrain according to your chosen mission or as you see fit.
+Include a mix of large line-of-sight blocking elements and smaller scatter pieces.
+If one player sets up all the terrain, the other player should have an opportunity to modify it.

 #### Set Up Markers